-Farm to School programs bring healthy, local and sustainable food into schools and provide students with hands-on learning opportunities that foster food literacy, all while strengthening the local food system and enhancing school and community connectedness.
+Farm to School brings healthy, local and sustainable food into schools and provides students with hands-on learning opportunities that develop food literacy, all while strengthening the local food system and enhancing school and community connectedness.

 Core Elements of Farm to School

-Farm to School empowers students and school communities to make informed food choices while contributing to vibrant, sustainable regional food systems that support the health of people, place and planet.
-Farm to school programs differ by school, but always include one or more of the following:
+Farm to School empowers students and school communities to make informed food choices while contributing to vibrant, sustainable regional food systems that support the health of people, community and environment.
+Farm to school activities differ by school, but always include the following three elements:

 Healthy, Local Food

-Food literacy is a critically important component of Farm to School programs.
-Step into any school offering a Farm to School program and you will find students learning about food in the school garden, greenhouse, kitchen, lunchroom or classroom.
+Food literacy is a critically important component of Farm to School.
+Step into any school offering a Farm to School activity and you will find students learning about food in the school garden, greenhouse, kitchen, lunchroom or classroom.
 They may also be getting ready for field trips to local farms, forests and shores.

 School & Community Connectedness

-The most successful and sustainable Farm to School programs are built upon strong relationships.
-Schools establish relationships with farmers, community members, and support organizations, tapping into local knowledge passion, skills and resources.
+The most successful and sustainable Farm to School activities are built upon strong relationships between schools and farmers, community members, and support organizations, tapping into local knowledge, passion, skills and resources.